 Small Biz Trends

-If you’re already a successful thought leader in the marketing industry, this site may accept you as an expert contributor.
-They’re looking for writers who will stick around and contribute often.
+If you’re already a successful thought leader in the marketing industry, this site might accept you as an expert contributor.
 Their blog focus is on overall marketing tips that can assist small businesses.
+Unfortunately, as of November 2017, they stopped accepting new contributors.

 Search Engine Optimization (SEO)